ircv3/ircv3-specifications/extensions/chathistory.md

     @batch=ID;draft/msgid=ID;time=YYYY-MM-DDThh:mm:ss.sssZ :nick!ident@host PRIVMSG target :message
 #### NOTICE
     @batch=ID;draft/msgid=ID;time=YYYY-MM-DDThh:mm:ss.sssZ :nick!ident@host NOTICE target :message
+#### ACTION
+    @batch=ID;draft/msgid=ID;time=YYYY-MM-DDThh:mm:ss.sssZ :nick!ident@host PRIVMSG target :ACTION message
 #### End
     :irc.host BATCH -ID
 #### Error
-    @draft/label=ID :nick!ident@host CHATHISTORY ERR ERROR_CODE
+    @draft/label=ID :nick!ident@host draft/CHATHISTORY ERR ERROR_CODE
 #### Warning
-    @draft/label=ID :nick!ident@host CHATHISTORY WARN WARN_CODE
+    @draft/label=ID :nick!ident@host draft/CHATHISTORY WARN WARN_CODE

 ## Use Cases
 The batch type and supporting command are useful for allowing an "infinite scroll" type capability within the client.
 A client will, upon scrolling to the top of the active window or a manual trigger, may request `chathistory` from the server and, after receiving returned content, append it to the top of the window.
 Users can repeat this historic scrolling to retrieve prior history until limitations are met (see below).

 ## Limitations
-Logging of messages and other actions must be enabled server-side and can be stored in any format desired, given appropriate software exists to retrieve and format such stored contnet.
+Logging of messages and other actions MUST be enabled server-side and can be stored in any format desired, given appropriate software exists to retrieve and format such stored contnet.
 Scrollback can only be retrieved as far back as logs exist for the requesting user in the specified channel or query.

-A method for securely identifying the requesting user must exist to ensure content is sent only to the appropriate users and clients.
+A method for securely identifying the requesting user MUST exist to ensure content is sent only to the appropriate users and clients.
 See below for more information.

 ## Security Considerations
-Secure identification of users and clients must exist in order to ensure that users cannot obtain history that does not belong to them.
-Use of account names, internal account identifiers, or certificate fingerprints should be strongly considered when matching content to users.
-The server must verify the current user's identity matches that of the desired content.
-This information is not sent as part of the `CHATHISTORY` command and must be validated via other means, such as those stated above.
-Access must be checked first and return an `ACCESS_DENIED` error as appropriate.
-If no `ACCESS_DENIED` error exists, the server can check for returnable content.
+Secure identification of users and clients MUST exist in order to ensure that users cannot obtain history they are not authorized to view.
+Use of account names, internal account identifiers, or certificate fingerprints SHOULD be strongly considered when matching content to users.
+The server MUST verify the current user's identity matches that of the desired content.
+This information is not sent as part of the `draft/CHATHISTORY` command and MUST be validated via other means, such as those stated above.
+Access MUST be checked first and return an `ERR_NOSUCHNICK` or `ERR_NOSUCHCHANNEL` error as appropriate.
+If no authorization error exists, the server can check for returnable content.
+If no returntable content is found, the server MUST send an `ERR_NOTEXTTOSEND` error.
+The server MUST NOT expose the existence of valid targets to unauthorized users.

+While a `max_message_count` of 0 MAY be used to indicate no limit exists, servers SHOULD set and enforce a reasonable `max_message_count` and properly throttle `draft/CHATHISTORY` commands to prevent abuse.

 ## Current Implementations
 A ZNC-module implementation exists as [znc-chathistory](https://github.com/MuffinMedic/znc-chathistory).
 Client-side support for the ZNC module is in progress.
 Interest in supporting the batch type and command without ZNC has also been obtained, although specifics are not available at this time.